Skip to main content

 College Students

-The iPad Air M3 hits the sweet spot.
-You get Apple Pencil Pro support, Stage Manager for multitasking between your notes, research browser, and syllabus PDF, plus future-proofed M3 performance — all without the Pro's premium price.
+The iPad Air hits the sweet spot.
+You get Apple Pencil Pro support, Stage Manager for multitasking between your notes, research browser, and syllabus PDF, plus plenty of performance, all without the Pro's premium price.

 Working Professionals

-If you're attending back-to-back meetings, annotating contracts, and connecting to external monitors, the iPad Pro M4 justifies its price.
+If you're attending back-to-back meetings, annotating contracts, and connecting to external monitors, the iPad Pro M5 justifies its price.
 Stage Manager on a connected display essentially turns your iPad into a Mac replacement.

 Artists and Designers

-The iPad Pro M4 with the Apple Pencil Pro is the only answer.
-The OLED display, ProMotion, barrel roll, and haptic feedback combine to create an experience no other device can match.
+The iPad Pro M5 with the Apple Pencil Pro is the premium answer.
+The OLED display, ProMotion, barrel roll, and haptic feedback combine to create an experience no other iPad can match.